 Ms Cane said key learnings from the Bushfire Recovery Program show recovery efforts must be community driven, and that pre-existing factors like drought and disadvantage impact greatly on a community’s recovery from natural disasters.

 “Recovery from natural disasters like bushfires is a long journey.
-And for many rural and remote communities already dealing with disadvantage through developmental vulnerabilities and limited access to services, that journey can be even longer,”
+And for many rural and remote communities already dealing with disadvantage through developmental vulnerabilities and limited access to services, that journey can be even longer,” Ms Cane said.

 Mr Stuart said it was important funding is provided for research to further enhance the evidence base about what works best to support children and young people following natural disasters: “Children need a safe and secure environment to be able to develop, and the experience of trauma or a large-scale emergency event interrupts childhood, affecting mental health, emotional wellbeing and childhood development through to adolescence and young adulthood.

-“Funding should be provided for programs over an extended period, as research shows trauma can often present in children some time down the track,”
+“Funding should be provided for programs over an extended period, as research shows trauma can often present in children some time down the track,” Mr Stuart said.

 Recent evidence supports the report’s findings.
 A literature review, commissioned by the Spinifex Network and co-authored by Charles Sturt University and RFW, shows an increased risk of poorer mental health outcomes for children as a result of bushfires.
 The review, “The Impact of Bushfire on the Wellbeing of Children Living in Rural and Remote Australia: A Rapid Review”, identified that children exposed to bushfires may be at increased risk of poorer wellbeing outcomes.

 Children particularly at risk are those from more vulnerable backgrounds who may have other compounding factors, limiting their ability to overcome bushfire trauma.
 It also found that the impact of bushfires on children’s wellbeing may emerge as time passes, sometimes up to three years after the event.